BGSU 0.5-m Telescope + CCD Camera for ASTR 309

 WARNING: Never plug in or unplug the cable to the CCD when the PC is powered up -- you will damage or destroy the CCD!

 2) Boot up the PC by pushing the power button on the front of the PC tower.
-Wait for the PC to boot up.
+Do Control-Alt-Delete and log in using the ASTR 3090 account and password, making sure to select "A061933 (this computer)" rather than "BGSU".

-3) Start the MaxIm_DL CCD program by double-clicking on the "Shortcut to MaxIm_DL" icon.
+3) Start the CCD program by double-clicking on the "Shortcut to MaxIm_DL 5" icon on the desktop.

-7) In the dome, slide the visual eyepiece all the way to the right and tighten the thumbscrew (so it doesn't obscure the CCD!).
-Set the telescope focus to the default CCD value (2382 units).
+6) In the dome, slide the visual eyepiece all the way to the right and tighten the thumbscrew gently (if you forget this step, the eyepiece pick-off mirror will partially block the CCD!).
+Set the telescope focus to the default CCD value (in 2015 it was 2433 units).
+Turn off all lights in the dome, including the reticle lights.

 Observing:

-10) Point the telescope to the coordinates of your target object and observe the object.
+9) Point the telescope to your target object and observe the object.
 Note the observation (especially the file name of the image!) in your paper log.
+If you get a blast of stray light, you probably left lights on in the dome; the reticle lights should be off too.

-11) Repeat Step 10 until you are done, it is dawn, or it clouds up.
+10) Repeat Step 9 until you are done, it is dawn, or it clouds over.

 Shutting Down:

-13) Slide the visual eyepiece back to the center position (7.5 on the scale) and set the focus to the default visual focus value (2420).
+15) Slide the visual eyepiece back to the center position (7.5 on the scale) and set the focus to the default visual focus value (in 2012, it was 2487).
+This is a courtesy to the stargaze staff and all eyepiece observers!

 Note: if you have trouble: